ddrogers/University-Data-Collection-With-Python/README.md

 Each Python script allows a user to collect information on Faculty members of the College of Engineering for a selected department.
 When implemented, each script opens a Chrome browser, giving a user the chance to view the information collection process in real-time.

 ## Script Name Metrics:
-ce_be : College of Engineering - Biomedical Engineering Department
+- ce_be : College of Engineering - Biomedical Engineering Department
-ce_cee: College of Engineering - Civil and Environmental Engineering Department
+- ce_cee: College of Engineering - Civil and Environmental Engineering Department
-ce_che: College of Engineering - Chemical Engineering Department
+- ce_che: College of Engineering - Chemical Engineering Department
-ce_ece: College of Engineering - Electrical & Computer Engineering Department
+- ce_ece: College of Engineering - Electrical & Computer Engineering Department
-ce_epp: College of Engineering - Engineering and Public Policy Department
+- ce_epp: College of Engineering - Engineering and Public Policy Department
-ce_me:  College of Engineering - Mechanical Engineering Department
+- ce_me:  College of Engineering - Mechanical Engineering Department
-ce_mse: College of Engineering - Material Science and Engineering Department
+- ce_mse: College of Engineering - Material Science and Engineering Department

 ## Fields of Interests:
-Name: Name of individual(s)
+- Name: Name of individual(s)
-Title: Associated Positions
+- Title: Associated Positions
-Biography: Personal explanation of
+- Biography: Personal explanation of
-Position: Faculty, Student, Adjunct, etc.
+- Position: Faculty, Student, Adjunct, etc.
-Research Paragraph: As given.
+- Research Paragraph: As given.
-Research Interests: As given.
+- Research Interests: As given.

+### Note
+The code is currently designed to operate on Windows OS with Google Chrome installed.